Geometry-Enabled Radiation from Structured Paraxial Electrons

 Below we demonstrate limiting transitions to the known cases of a plane wave and a Gaussian paraxial state.
-First we take the plane-wave limit of Eq.~\eqref{eq:rate}, which corresponds to $b_0\to\infty$.
+First we take the plane-wave limit of the field-free rate, which corresponds to $b_0\to\infty$.
 Taking this limit, we find

 The Gaussian limit is recovered by setting $l^i=0$, which immediately gives $d\dot w/d\theta=0$.

 Finally, in the limit $L\to\infty$ the rate scales as

 which highlights that the transition is a boundary (edge) effect.